This is one of the most common questions that we get asked related to service area businesses (SABs) on Google Business Profiles (GBP).

 On mobile, it shows up where the address normally is:

 We are currently tracking several listings at Sterling Sky to see if this changes over time.
-Sterling Sky’s GMB listing, which has the address hidden (known as a pure SAB), is one that we have been monitoring daily.
+Sterling Sky’s GBP, which has the address hidden (known as a pure SAB), is one that we have been monitoring daily.

 Sterling Sky’s physical address is in Uxbridge and the mailing address is Stouffville.
 It’s very important to realize that the city you use for your mailing address is not always where your business is physically located.
-Inside of our GMB, we have specified Toronto, ON Canada as the service area.
+Inside of our GBP, we have specified Toronto, ON Canada as one of the service areas.

 And where do you think we rank?
-Not in our specified service area.
+Not in our specified service area in Toronto.

-What should I put in the service area section in GMB?
+What should I put in the service area section in my GBP?

 Should non-SAB’s utilize the service area feature?